The right gear makes hiking enjoyable and safe.

 1/ Backpack

 The AmazonBasics lightweight backpack comes in 2 sizes and is relatively inexpensive.
-I purchased the smaller one which is large enough to carry all the essentials for a day hike.
+The smaller is large enough to carry all the essentials for a day hike.

 2/ Socks

-Light weight, sweat wicking and breathable is the magical combination to help keep your feet comfortable, healthy and blister free.
-They are typically more expensive than cotton socks but also last longer.
+Light weight, sweat wicking and breathable is the combination needed to help keep your feet comfortable, healthy and blister free.
+They are typically more expensive than cotton socks but splurge worthy because they also last longer.

 3/ Sunscreen

 According to dermatologists, SPF 30 is enough to keep your skin fully protected as long as you reapply every 2 hours.
-I’m using a sunscreen lotion base and purchased body spray, face powder and a stick for lips/eyes to reapply the protection on the trail.
+Use a sunscreen base and purchased body spray, face powder and a stick for lips/eyes to reapply the protection on the trail.

 4/ Windbreaker